MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - peripheral and residential districts are overlooked,
 - recognisability correlates with **centrality, affluence, and exposure**.

-These asymmetries form **cognitive maps**—mental representations shaped by salience rather than geographic accuracy.
+These asymmetries form **cognitive maps** — mental representations shaped by salience rather than geographic accuracy.

 This project applies the same logic to **multimodal LLMs**, enabling direct **human–AI comparison**.